52North/WeatherRoutingTool/docs/source/algorithms/isofuel.rst

 1. The definition of the angular region that is used for the pruning.
 This is specified by the number of pruning segments, the reach of the pruning sector and, most importantly, the angle around which the pruning segments are centered -- in the following refered to as *symmetry axis*
 2. The choice of how route segments are grouped for the pruning.
-3. The minimisation criterion that is used as basis for the pruning.
+3. The optimisation criterion that is used as basis for the pruning.

 The Definition of the Symmetry Axis
 -----------------------------------

 Two methods for the definition of the symmetry axis can be selected:

 1. The symmetry axis is defined by the grand circle distance between the start point and the destination.
-In case intermediate waypoints have been defined, the intermediat start and end point are utilised.
+In case intermediate waypoints have been defined, the intermediate start and end point are utilised.
-2. The symmetry axis is defined by the median of the angles  with respect to North of the connecting lines between the end of the route segments and the destination.

 .. figure:: /_static/gcr_centered_pruning.png
    :alt: gcr_centered_pruning
+   :width: 400
+   :align: center

-   Fig.3: The symmetry axis of the pruning is given by the grand circle distance between global start and end point.
+2. The symmetry axis is defined by the median of the angles  with respect to North of the connecting lines between the end of the route segments and the destination.

 .. figure:: /_static/headings_centered_pruning.png
    :alt: headings_centered_pruning

-   Fig.4: The symmetry axis of the pruning is given by the median of the angles of the connecting lines between the end of the route segments and the destination.
+   :width: 400
+   :align: center

 Grouping Route Segments
 -----------------------